mirandagab/loginWithTokenGo/README.md

 # loginWithTokenGo
-Validate a login request using a token
+Validate a login request using a token using a lambda function in AWS.